 How to Exfoliate Your Skin Correctly?

 Exfoliation is a tricky subject.
 But do you know that regular exfoliation can lead to a glowing complexion if you get it right?
 Yes, you heard it right!
-When dead skin cells build up on the outer layers of your skin, it can cause your skin to look dull, dry, flakey, and even clog pores.
+When dead skin cells build up on the outer layers of your skin, it can cause your skin to look dull, dry, flaky, and even clog pores.
 And regular exfoliation can prevent this from happening.

 When exfoliating, it's essential to do so safely to avoid damaging your skin or causing acne breakouts.
 Choosing an exfoliation method based on skin type is crucial since not every way works for everyone.